Self-criticism: Development

 Given that self-criticism is typically seen as a negative personality characteristic, it is important to note how some people develop such a trait.
 As described by the personality theories above, self-criticism often represents a disruption in some characteristic.
 This disruption could be rooted back in the person's childhood experience.
 Children of parents who use restrictive and rejecting practices have been shown to have higher levels of self-criticism at age 12.
-In this same study, women displayed stable levels of self-criticism from age 12 into young adulthood, while men did not.
-These results show that parenting style can influence the development of self-critical personality, and these effects may potentially last into young adulthood.
-Another study found that women who were higher in self-criticism reported both that their father was more dominant and their parents maintained strict control and were inconsistent in their expressions of affection.
+In the same study, women displayed stable levels of self-criticism from age 12 into young adulthood, while men did not.
+These results show that parenting style can influence the development of a self-critical personality, and these effects may potentially last into young adulthood.
+Another study found that women who were higher in self-criticism reported that their father was more dominant and their parents maintained strict control and were inconsistent in their expressions of affection.
 Not surprisingly, these women also reported that their parents tended to seek out achievement and success from their children, as opposed to remaining passive.
 These studies show that certain experiences in childhood are associated with self-criticism, and the self-critical personality type then extends into later phases of development.

 Child maltreatment, which is associated with the development of depression, may also be a risk factor for future self-criticism.
-Mothers who reported having experience maltreatment as children also perceived themselves as less efficacious mothers.
+Mothers who reported having experienced maltreatment as children also perceived themselves as less efficacious mothers.
 A factor analysis showed that the perception of being less efficacious was mediated by self-criticism, over and above the effects of depressive status.
 This research shows that self-criticism in particular plays an important role in the relationship between childhood maltreatment and maternal efficacy.
-In a study assessing child maltreatment and self-injury Glassman and et al. (2007) found that self-criticism specifically was a mediator for the relationship between maltreatment and self-injury.
+In a study assessing child maltreatment and self-injury Glassman et al. (2007) found that self-criticism specifically was a mediator for the relationship between maltreatment and self-injury.
 This is particularly important because it shows that self-criticism may play a role in leading to self-injury.
 Understanding the origins of self-criticism in maltreatment could help prevent such behaviors.
 Given this research, it seems that self-criticism plays a role in the lasting effects of childhood maltreatment.
 Assessing self-criticism in preventing maltreatment as well as treating those who have been maltreated could therefore support further research in the area.